-Course Learning Outcomes (CLOs):
+Course Learning Outcomes (CLOs)

-- 1. To identify and distinguish major contributors to western philosophy, such as Plato, Aquinas, Descartes, Kant, and Mill. - 2.
+- 1. To identify and distinguish major contributors to western philosophy, such as Plato, Aquinas, Descartes, Kant, and Mill, and to contextualize their ideas according to their historical epochs, such as the classical, medieval, Enlightenment, modern, and postmodern periods. - 2.
 To explain why the perennial "problems" in philosophy are problematic-such as the existence of God, the problem of evil, the mind/body problem, and the freewill/determinism debate. - 3.
-To evaluate philosophical arguments on the basis of "critical thinking" criteria. - 4.
+To evaluate philosophical arguments by applying "critical thinking" criteria to primary texts. - 4.
 To improve one's ability to express philosophical arguments, both orally and in writing. - 5.
-To recognize points of agreement and points of disagreement between various philosophies and a biblical worldview.
+To recognize points of agreement, points of disagreement, and examples of historical influences between various philosophies and a biblical worldview.